vrettasm/HydroModel/README.md

 Journal of Advances in Modeling Earth Systems (JAMES), vol. (9), issue (2), pp:1030-1045. https://doi.org/10.1002/2016MS000901.

+### Contact
+---
-For any comments please contact me.
+If you have any questions / comments please contact me at: vrettasm@gmail.com

 M. Vrettas, PhD.